NCSEA Committees & Charges

-- Emerging Issues & Best Practices – collects and compiles information about Best Practices and Emerging Issues utilized by state and county child support agencies in order to make such information available to NCSEA members through the use of the NCSEA website and by other timely appropriate methods.
+- Emerging Issues & Leading Practices – collects and compiles information about Leading Practices and Emerging Issues utilized by state and county child support agencies in order to make such information available to NCSEA members through the use of the NCSEA website and by other timely appropriate methods.
 Refers issues of interest and concern to relevant professional development committee for possible training as web talks or conference workshops.
 Identifies and elevates emerging issues to the attention of the NCSEA Board and, when appropriate, to the Child Support Community.
 Maintain emerging issues matrix.
-Continue focus in 2014-2015 on making recommendations regarding best practices and emerging issues in child support

 - Strategic Partnerships & Mobilization – works to establish strategic relationships with other organizations on issues of common interest for the benefit of children and of interest to the child support community.
 The committee coordinates NCSEA advocacy with such organizations to achieve NCSEA and the strategic partners’ objectives.

 - Research – – reviews and submits for consideration research and other documents related to child support and human services, for placement on the NCSEA Research webpage.
 Reviews current postings quarterly for relevance and timeliness.